slapelachie/kadai/README.md

 ```

 ### Important Note
-kadai does not work out of the box, as it relies on templates and postscripts to be functional.
+kadai does not work out of the box, as it relies on templates and hooks to be functional.
 This is covered in depth [here](https://github.com/slapelachie/kadai/wiki/ExtraFiles).

 ### Basic commands